shreehari06/mac-setup/README.md

 - The script assumes the use of the `ed25519` algorithm for SSH key generation.
 - The script modifies your `.zshrc` file to include the Powerlevel10k theme and zsh plugins.
 - The script configures Git with the provided user name and email.
+- The script installs NVM and the latest LTS version of Node.js.

 ## License